codatio/codat-docs/docs/sfc/build-with-sync-for-commerce/functional-examples-of-data.md

 ---
 title: "Example data"
-description: "How Codat breaks down Orders, Payments, and Transactions data to represent it in the SMB’s accounting platform."
+description: "How Codat breaks down Orders, Payments, and Transactions data to represent it in the SMB’s accounting platform"
 createdAt: "2022-06-18T11:57:17.385Z"
 updatedAt: "2022-11-16T16:43:05.341Z"
 ---